Midea

 Steps:

-- Test thermostat (mechanical): Follow F3 steps to test and replace the thermostat if it does not cycle off.
+- Test thermostat (mechanical): Follow the F3 steps to test and replace the thermostat if it does not cycle off.

-- Board replacement: If thermostat/sensor are good but the compressor never cycles off, the main control board relay may be stuck and require replacement.
+- Board replacement: If the thermostat/sensor are good but the compressor never cycles off, the main control board relay may be stuck and require replacement.

 Advertisements